 The Funds may offer other Series of Units from time to time.
-Only Series A and Series F Units are offered for distribution under this Simplified Prospectus.
+Only Series A and Series F Units (and also Series O Units in the case of Lysander-Canso U.S. Short Term and Floating Rate Fund) are offered for distribution under this Simplified Prospectus.